Back to Blog

 Step 3: File Form 2553

-Form 2553 is the S Corp election form.
+Form 2553 is the S corp election form.
 File it with the IRS by:

 • For existing businesses: No more than 2 months and 15 days after the beginning of the tax year you want the election to take effect